BEWARE OF FRAUD

 4. Never send personal information or your ID to anyone suspicious.
 Your personal information can be used in other scams.

-5. Never send any money before you have signed a tenancy agreement and are sure that you have access to the apartment.
+5. Never send any money before you have signed a lease agreement and are sure that you have access to the room/apartment.
 If you have to send money in advance, consider using PayPal or another safe alternative for money transfer.

 6. It is always okay to ask to see the apartment before signing the contract